 Be careful with the glue—if you use too much, it will soak to the outside of the fabric and ruin your design or cause the fabric to curl as it dries.

 Finish your bookmark by covering the raw fabric edge.
 Cut a piece of ribbon to the same length as the bookmark, excluding the fringe.
 Dot the bookmark seam with glue and press the ribbon on top of the glue.
 Repeat the wax paper trick.

 Put Your Cross Stitch Bookmark to Use

-Of course, a project like this also makes a great gift!
+Once it's finished, your bookmark is ready to hold your place when it's time to put your latest book down.
+Of course, a project like this also makes a great gift.
 Because this cross stitch bookmark is quick and easy, you can make them for friends and family, mail them along with cards, or tuck them inside a book you're giving or lending.